juandiegomunoz/salesreceipt/README.md

 ## Test

+### Standard test
+Compare the results proccessed from the input files against the output files in the data directory.

 ### Data Test
 The class DataTest validates the process of loading data from a string.

 ### Extreme Values
 The class ExtremeValuesTest validates the values of maximum float, zero, negative values in price, tax rate and quantity.

+### Performance Tests
+This class test the performance of loading and representing huge list of items.